MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/ncsi/ncsi-overview.md

 # NCSI overview

-The Network Connectivity Status Indicator (NCSI) is a feature that provides a visual display of the current network connection status.
-The NCSI icon is found on the bottom-right of the taskbar by default:
+The Network Connectivity Status Indicator (NCSI) is a feature that helps to provide a visual display of the current network connection status.
+The NCSI icon is found on the bottom-right of the taskbar by default.
+Depending on how your device is connected to the network will change its appearance.

 :::image type="icon" source="../media/NCSI/ncsi-icon-connected.jpg":::